AndrewEllis93/Print-Tuning-Guide/articles/determining_max_volumetric_flow_rate.md

     G1 E100 F300 ; Extrude 100mm at 300mm/min (5mm/sec)
     ```

-5. Keep increasing speeds and extruding until it starts dropping below 100mm\*.
+6. Keep increasing speeds and extruding until it starts dropping below 100mm\*.
 This is your max flow rate.

     - \* See the [:pushpin: "Flow Dropoff"](#flow-dropoff) section and determine your personal dropoff tolerance.
 I personally try to stay under 2-3% dropoff.

-6. Convert the maximum extrusion speed you found to volumetric speed using the [:pushpin: formulas](#formulas).
+7. Convert the maximum extrusion speed you found to volumetric speed using the [:pushpin: formulas](#formulas).
     - Example: You reached your personal [:pushpin: flow dropoff](#flow-dropoff) tolerance of 2% at **F600** extrusion speed.
         - 600mm/min / 60 = 10mm/sec.
         - 10mm/sec * 2.4 = **Flow rate of 24mm<sup>3</sup>/sec**.

-7. Try extruding a longer distance (say 200-300mm).
+8. Try extruding a longer distance (say 200-300mm).
 Ensure that your printer can sustain this flow rate.

+9. Choose a **slightly lower value than your results**.
+    - Real-world flow rates will be a bit less than your synthetic results.
+        - Real prints have more resistance to overcome - they have to press against the previous layer, whereas we only tested an ideal scenario with zero resistance.

-8. Set your new value in your slicer.
+10. Set your new value in your slicer.
     - :warning: **In Prusa Slicer, this *must* be managed in the filament settings.** The setting in the "auto speed" section only applies in specific circumstances in PS.

     - In SuperSlicer, you should set the volumetric limit in your print profile to a lower "default" value.